Elements-Agency/benjaminjyoung/content/artwork/erie-rock/index.md

 Ben Young, a North East Ohio resident, frequently bicycles along the shorelines of Lake Erie and around Cleveland.
 He's cycled across the entire span of Ohio (300+ miles) on several occasions.
 This painting partly brings his passion for both cycling and watercolor painting together.
 The Erie Rock is a sight he's seen in person on a windy day headed from Cleveland to Sandusky.
 His love of nature is captured in this artwork.
 For him, this art brings a sense of home and exploration.

 [Read More About Ben >](/about)

----

-## Artwork Purchase Options ##

-The original painting is custom framed by [Cyrus Custom Framing](http://cyruscustom.com/) with a lighter wood color frame to match some of the light color tones in the painting, so the rockworks can pop, along with an off-white mat to stay neutral.
-Mounting hardware included.